MaoMaoCake/PVE-VDI/ReadMe.md

 # What is Proxmox VDI?
 Proxmox VDI is a project aimed at leveraging proxmox as a Virtual Desktop environment.
+This project is based  on proxmox, virt-viewer and noVNC.

 # Why use Proxmox VDI?
 Proxmox VDI is a fully open-source system aimed at SMEs to reduce the cost of maintaing desktops infrastructure.
 PVE-VDI leverages cloudinit and cloud images to support a wide variety of OSes.